projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-i2c.rst

 ##########

-Virtio-i2c provides a virtual I2C adapter that supports mapping multiple secondary devices under multiple native I2C adapters to one virtio I2C adapter.
-The address for the secondary device is not changed.
-Virtio-i2c also provides an interface to add an acpi node for secondary devices so that the secondary device driver in the guest OS does not need to change.
+Virtio-i2c provides a virtual I2C adapter that supports mapping multiple client devices under multiple native I2C adapters to one virtio I2C adapter.
+The address for the client device is not changed.
+Virtio-i2c also provides an interface to add an acpi node for client devices so that the client device driver in the guest OS does not need to change.

 :numref:`virtio-i2c-1` below shows the virtio-i2c architecture.